- Types (such as classes, structs, and type definitions)

 - Virtual functions

-To specify the color scheme to use for semantic highlighting, select Edit > Preferences > Text Editor > Fonts & Color.
+To specify the color scheme to use for semantic highlighting, select Preferences > Text Editor > Font & Colors.

 Qt Design Studio uses KSyntaxHighlighting, which is the syntax highlighting engine for Kate syntax definitions.
 Qt Design Studio comes with most of the commonly used syntax files, and you can download additional files.
 For more information about the definition files, see Working with Syntax Highlighting.

 Font attributes that a syntax definition file explicitly specifies, such as bold, italic, underline, or strike through, are applied.
 Colors are applied if they are readable with Qt Design Studio themes.

 If the editor cannot find the highlight definition for a file that you open for editing, it prompts you to download additional highlight definition files.
 Select Download Definitions to download the files.
-Information about the downloaded files is displayed in General Messages.
+To view information about the downloaded files, open the General Messages view.

-To suppress the message for a particular file pattern, select Edit > Preferences > Text Editor > Generic Highlighter and add the pattern to the Ignored file patterns field.
+To suppress the message for a particular file pattern, select Preferences > Text Editor > Generic Highlighter and add the pattern to the Ignored file patterns field.

 If you have written your own syntax definition files, you can add a definition search path in the User Highlight Definition Files field.
 To apply the changes you make to the definition files, select Reload Definitions.

 Use block highlighting to visually separate parts of the code that belong together.
 For example, when you place the cursor within the braces, the code enclosed in braces is highlighted.

-To enable block highlighting, select Edit > Preferences > Text Editor > Display > Highlight blocks.
+To enable block highlighting, select Preferences > Text Editor > Display > Highlight blocks.

 Use the folding markers to collapse and expand blocks of code within braces.
 Click the folding marker to collapse or expand a block.
 In the figure above, the folding markers are located between the line number and the text pane.